By Sleiman Azizi

 Famous for their dango confectionery and salted senbei rice crackers, the store also offers more meal-like fare including oden hotpots and chameshi rice boiled in tea.
 Foods can be ordered per item or as part of a teishoku meal set.
 Their popular kusa dango can be purchased in boxed sets of 12, 20 or 30 pieces, obviously great as a group gift, while the striking appearance of their iso oteme dango - dango coated with soy sauce and cut strips of nori seaweed - comes in single skewers or sets of five.
 The Shibamata Mochi is a popular item too and available in packs of five.

-Like any good traditional Japanese restaurant, Takagiya Roho is seasonal in sensibility with its menu changing according to the seasons.
+Like any good traditional Japanese restaurant, Takagiya Roho is seasonal in sensibility with its menu changing accordingly.
 The next time you are in the area, head to Takagiya Roho for a taste of downtown history and flavour.